How to Rephrase a Sentence? Guide with Tips and Examples

 The example rephrases the original, highlighting that the concepts recur in several studies.

-What Is the Difference Between Paraphrasing and Rewriting?
+Difference Between Paraphrasing and Rewriting

 The main difference between paraphrasing and rewording is simple.
 You rewrite the original if you don’t quite approve of some elements, such as technical language or extensive descriptive writing of the source.
 Instead, you use paraphrases if you need to customize, add to the idea, or use more clear and precise language.